Chiquitita: Reception

 In the United Kingdom, "Chiquitita" was released on 26 Jan 1979.
 The song received mixed reviews.
 The Manchester Evening News gave a review that the single is “evidence that they haven't lost their touch… The song, owing more than a little to the Latin-flavoured classic Fernando some years ago, is the foursome’s gift UNICEF’S Year of the Child.
 It’s yet another smooth as-silk production and arrangement of their own composition by Björn and Benny with atmospheric Spanish guitars playing in the girls’ very commercial harmonies.
 A sure-fire hit”.Julie Burchill wrote in the New Musical Express.
 “It really is a rubbish song; ABBA sang it on the UNICEF show.
 WHY?…This will be a hit, but not a massive one.
 It lurches into insubstantial singalong chorus-thingy much too soon”.
-"Chiquitita" debuted at no. 8 in the singles chart on 3 Feb 1979, making it the highest place début for any ABBA single release.
+"Chiquitita" debuted at no. 8 in the British singles chart on 3 Feb 1979, making it the highest place début for any ABBA single release.
 The following week, "Chiquitita" peaked at no. 2.

 In Spain, "Chiquitita" had a positive reception and was revered as “the best ABBA song, even more so than "Fernando".”
 El Adelantado De Segovia gave a review when the Spanish version was released “With "Chiquita," Abba has demonstrated that they possess more creative qualities that are almost unsuspected at this point in their brilliant career”.
 Helped by the Spanish version, "Chiquitita" topped the Superventas (Bestsellers) chart in May 1979.
 On 29th May, the band visited Spain to promote "Chiquitita" and "Voulez-Vous" (the follow-up single and album).